jyotiyadav2508/childhood-memories-react-pp5/README.md

 ### Frameworks, Libraries and Programs

-**Frameworks and Libraries**
-- [React Bootstrap4](https://react-bootstrap-v4.netlify.app/) - for styling the site and site responsiveness across various devices
+- [React Bootstrap4](https://react-bootstrap-v4.netlify.app/) - For styling the site and site responsiveness across various devices
-- [ReactJS](https://reactjs.org/) - to build the functionality of the site
+- [ReactJS](https://reactjs.org/) - To build the functionality of the site
-- [Font Awesome](https://fontawesome.com/) - to add various icons to the site
-- [Axios](https://axios-http.com/docs/intro) - used for promise-based HTTP. axios was used to send API requests from the React project to the be_inspired_drf_api and avoid any CORS errors when sending cookies.
+- [Axios](https://axios-http.com/docs/intro) - Used for promise-based HTTP. axios was used to send API requests from the React project to the be_inspired_drf_api and avoid any CORS errors when sending cookies.
-- [JWT](https://jwt.io/) - library to decode out JSON Web token.
+- [JWT](https://jwt.io/) - A library to decode out JSON Web token.
 JWT prevents unauthenticated user from making extra network requests to refresh their access token.
 It is also used to remove the timestamp from the browser when the user refreshes token expires or the user logs out.
-- [Popper](https://popper.js.org/) - a 3rd party library used by React-Bootstrap to make sure the dropdown menus position is fixed on all browsers.
+- [Popper](https://popper.js.org/) - A 3rd party library used by React-Bootstrap to make sure the dropdown menus position is fixed on all browsers.
-- [React Infinite Scroll](https://www.npmjs.com/package/react-infinite-scroll-component) - to enable component to load content (posts, recommendations and comments) automatically as the user scrolls towards the bottom of the page without having to jump to next/previous page.
+- [React Infinite Scroll](https://www.npmjs.com/package/react-infinite-scroll-component) - To enable component to load content (posts, recommendations and comments) automatically as the user scrolls towards the bottom of the page without having to jump to next/previous page.
-- [React Router](https://v5.reactrouter.com/web/guides/quick-start) - used for dynamic routing.
+- [React Router](https://v5.reactrouter.com/web/guides/quick-start) - Used for dynamic routing.
 This library enables the navigation among views of various components and control what the user can see depending on the URL they have accessed in the browser.

 [Back to top ⇧](#contents)